In 2021, the Pompidou Group celebrated its 50th anniversary with an ambitious agenda to put human rights at the heart of drug policy.

 - creation of synergies with other international organisations, relevant entities of the Council of Europe and civil society organisations.

-28 October: celebrate 50 years of drug policy cooperation with us
+28 October 2021: 50 years of drug policy cooperation celebrated

-To highlight the main achievements and contributions of some prominent figures in the history of the Pompidou Group, a commemorative event will be held at the Pompidou Centre in Paris on 28 October 2021, in tandem with the award ceremony for the European Drug Prevention Prize.
+To highlight the main achievements and contributions of some prominent figures in the history of the Pompidou Group, a commemorative event was held at the Pompidou Centre in Paris on 28 October 2021, in tandem with the award ceremony for the European Drug Prevention Prize.

 - Side event during the 64th Session of the UN Commission on Narcotic Drugs (Vienna, 12-16 April);

-- Second European symposium on drug consumption rooms, to be held in the Council of Europe’s Hemicycle (Strasbourg, 1 July);
+- Second European symposium on drug consumption rooms, held in the Council of Europe’s Hemicycle (Strasbourg, 1 July);

 - Launch of the Drug Policy Executive Course (Strasbourg, 24-27 August);